jkeat/fboil/README.md

 + More tutorial-esque instructions
 + `Collectstatic configuration error` on Heroku
 + use Flask-Security instead of self-rolled email confirmation & password reset systems
-+ CSS
-	+ Branch for bare HTML, no CSS framework
-	+ Branch for Semantic-UI
-	+ Single layout for form/main to inherit
 + Favicon stuff

 ### Ideas for next steps